How to Look Up an LLC in New Mexico? (Simple Guide)

 • Enter the LLC name in the search bar.

-• Review the list of businesses that match your search criteria.
-This will include details like the entity ID number, formation date, type, status, and expiration date.
+• Review the results — each listing shows the entity ID number, formation date, entity type, current status, and expiration date.

 b.
 Entity Number